m0n0x41d/ReviewReaper/README.md

 ### namespace_prefixes[]

 A yaml list of namespace names prefixes, such as review, feature, ticket... whatever else.
+ReviewReaper with watch for namespaces which names are started with specified substrings.

-Default value: There is no default value.
+Default value: There is **no default** value.
 At least one prefix must be passed in this field to run the ReviewReaper.

 ### retention{}